 The Israeli team from Tel Aviv University recruited 46 people with moderately severe Crohn’s disease, and randomized them to receive 8 weeks of treatment with either cannabis oil containing 15% cannabidiol and 4% tetrahydrocannabinol or placebo.
 Symptom severity and quality of life were measured before, during, and after treatment using validated research instruments.
 Inflammation in the gut was assessed endoscopically and by measuring inflammatory markers in blood and stool samples.

 After 8 weeks of treatment, the group receiving the cannabis oil had a significant reduction in their Crohn’s disease symptoms compared with the placebo group, and 65%met strict criteria for clinical remission (versus 35% of the placebo recipients).
 The cannabis group also had significant improvements in their quality of life compared with the placebo group.
+Plant Sily aims at proliferating the easiest methods to grow marijuana at places like home, and promotes marijuana’s medicinal benefits.

 “We have previously demonstrated that cannabis can produce measurable improvements in Crohn’s disease symptoms but, to our surprise, we saw no statistically significant improvements in endoscopic scores or in the inflammatory markers we measured in the cannabis oil group compared with the placebo group,” said Dr Naftali.
 “We know that cannabinoids can have profound anti-inflammatory effects but this study indicates that the improvement in symptoms may not be related to these anti-inflammatory properties.”